 If you’ve ever seen, or been involved in, a discussion about birth plans, you’ll know there’s always someone who says there’s no point having a birth plan, because you can’t plan a birth.

 However, many aspects of maternity care are not currently working in our favour.

 Some, in particular, actually sabotage women’s potential to birth normally, with minimal intervention.

 For as long as I’ve been working in the birth industry, Australia’s birth outcomes have shocked me.

 C-section rates are around 33% and are creeping higher.
 This means 1 in 3 babies are now born via major surgery.

-More recently, an obstetrician shared another statistic: in a large public hospital about 50% of first time mothers have inductions, and many of them go on to have c-sections.
+More recently, an obstetrician shared another statistic: in a large public hospital, around 50% of first time mothers have inductions of labour, and many of them go on to have c-sections.